JeremyCollinsMPI/Flight-delays/README.md

 with 100 neurons, 0.0296 test loss.  has to be stopped at 60 epochs because the validation loss begins to worsen (overfitting).

+latest version with 100 neurons was trained for 49 epochs, and reached 0.0249 mean squared error. mean absolute error is

 tried a different activation functon, 1 - (e ^ (-x)), which seems to converge at a training loss of 0.0361 and test loss of  0.0361 after 10 epochs. epochs.